 - Keep the temperature between 65℉ and 75℉ and slightly cooler at night to revive your fern.
 Higher temperature cause more evaporation which increase the risk of leaves dropping and low temperatures cause stress to tropical ferns.
 Keep the temperature within the optimal range to replicate the fern’s natural environment for the fern’s leaves to revive.

 - Keep your fern away from sources of heat, air currents, and draughts.
 The right level of humidity is essential for your fern to revive, so keep your fern out of any draughts or away from artificial heat which can sap moisture from the leaves.

 With the optimal environmental conditions, the fern should revive and new leaves should emerge during the growing season.

 Why is My Fern Dying Outside?

 - Causes.
-Too much sun, soil drains too quickly, not enough water or the area is too windy which saps moisture form the fern.
+Too much sun, soil drains too quickly, not enough water, or the area is too windy which saps moisture from the fern.

 Ferns are woodland plants that grow in the shaded canopy with perhaps only dappled light or bright indirect light.

 The leaves of the fern are very sensitive to direct sunlight which causes them to dry out and turn crispy.